Slab Reinforcement Details: One-Way, Two-Way & Cantilever Slab Guide

 What Is Slab Reinforcement?

 Slab reinforcement refers to the arrangement of steel bars within a concrete slab to resist bending, shear, temperature effects, and crack formation.
 The reinforcement carries tensile forces, while concrete takes compressive forces, making the slab safe, durable, and structurally sound.
+On site, incorrect placement or missing bars are among the most common causes of slab cracking and serviceability issues

 In simple terms: